tobiashochguertel/vscode-catalog-lens/README.md

 - ✅ Support for **PNPM** catalogs (via `pnpm-workspace.yaml`)
 - ✅ Support for **Yarn** catalogs (via `.yarnrc.yml`)
 - ✅ Support for **Bun** catalogs (via `package.json` with `catalog` or `catalogs` fields)
+- ✅ **Multi-root workspace support** - Works seamlessly with VS Code multi-root workspaces
 - ✅ Inline version display with color-coded named catalogs
 - ✅ Hover information with catalog name and version
 - ✅ Go-to-definition support to jump to catalog definition
 - ✅ Works with both default (`catalog:`) and named catalogs (`catalog:name`)

+## Multi-Root Workspace Support

+This extension fully supports VS Code's [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
+When you have multiple workspace folders open, the extension will:

+- Automatically detect the correct workspace configuration file for each `package.json` being edited
+- Use `findUp` to traverse from the current file to locate the nearest workspace root
+- Support different package managers in different workspace folders (e.g., PNPM in one folder, Bun in another)
+- Cache workspace lookups for performance

 ## Bun Catalogs Support